Celiac Disease

 Possible Causes

-- May be triggered by surgery, pregnancy, viral infection, or severe stress
+- May be activated by stress, infection, pregnancy

 Note: These are potential causes.
 A healthcare provider can help determine the specific cause in your case.